 The Beatport Charts have proven to be a valuable industry barometer for artist popularity in any given moment.
 As such, we have a responsibility to preserve the integrity of both the charts themselves and the artists who appear on them by ensuring all data is based on true sales.

-When we confirm that sales have been illegitimately inflated, we temporarily remove the track for three days while all sales data is reset and remove all sales data as they pertain to the Beatport Charts.
+When we confirm that sales have been illegitimately inflated, we remove the sales from the Beatport Charts.
 All sales information is reported and paid for financial purposes.
-We do not publicly announce such removals nor cast any blame as to who is responsible for the activity.
-Because the Beatport Charts are proprietary to and regulated by Beatport, all decisions are solely those of Beatport and final.
+We do not publicly announce such removals and reserve the right not to inform the affected label or artist.
+The Beatport Charts are proprietary to and regulated by Beatport, and all decisions are solely those of Beatport and final.

 These actions are only taken in cases where the information is conclusive.
 We cannot publicly disclose the evidence used to determine these findings (even to the parties affected) as we must preserve our ability to identify fraudulent behavior without advertising our methods to those seeking to circumvent them.